 2. Making the Training Explorer to be inclusive of an immediate, primary audience, as well as future user segments and CBOs

-3. Cultivating relationships with CBOs, enabling in order to enable future collaborations to expand extend the usefulness of the Training Explorer to their constituents.
+3. Cultivating relationships with CBOs, in order to enable future collaborations to expand extend the usefulness of the Training Explorer to their constituents.

-We provided INJ with a Playbook, including a set of worksheets is provided that will act as a toolkit to support upcoming activities related to CBOS, to help build empathy towards potential partners, set expectations and identify priorities for future collaborations.
+We provided INJ with a Playbook, including a set of worksheets that will act as a toolkit to support upcoming activities related to CBOS, to help build empathy towards potential partners, set expectations and identify priorities for future collaborations.
 We also created video storytelling essays that provide INJ with perspectives on the employment journey, in the words of potential end users and CBOs themselves.

 Desk research - our typical baseline to begin research.
 Secondary sources give us an understanding of what has been done in the past, what questions have been asked and answered and what remains to be learned.